RaghadFares/RaghadFares/README.md

 3. Classifies actions — dribble, pass, shoot, header, tackle
 4. Returns structured action counts back to the mobile application

-The engine is the core of the system.
-Without it, the app cannot analyze or evaluate player performance.

 | Component | Repository |
 |-----------|-----------|